-4.2.18 International Mobile Subscriber Identity (IMSI)
+4.2.28 International Mobile Subscription Identity (IMSI)

-Is a string of decimal digits that identifies a unique mobile terminal or mobile subscriber internationally.
+A string of decimal digits that identifies a unique mobile terminal or mobile subscriber internationally.

-Refer to ETSI TR 102 300-5 [11].
+Refer to ETSI TS 123 003 [20].

-4.2.19 IMT
+4.2.29 IMT

-Root name that encompasses both IMT-2000 and IMT-Advanced collectively as specified in ITU-R Recommendation M.1224-1 [7].
+Root name that encompasses both IMT-2000, IMT-Advanced and IMT-2020 collectively as specified in ITU-R Recommendation M.1224-1 [8].
+Note: The complete specification provides requirements for not only the IMT CE but also includes the infrastructure requirements.

-4.2.20 IMT Customer Equipment (IMT CE)
+4.2.30 IMT Customer Equipment

 CE that is designed or intended for use in connection with an IMT PMTS.
-IMT CE based upon UTRA FDD, E-UTRA FDD and E-UTRA TDD technologies has either a Subscriber Identity Module (SIM) or a Universal Subscriber Identity Module (USIM).
+IMT CE based upon UTRA FDD, E-UTRA FDD and E-UTRA TDD technologies has either a Subscriber Identity Module (SIM) or a technologies has either a Subscriber Identity Module (SIM) or a Universal Subscriber Identity Module (USIM).
 An IMT CE includes all equipment including terminal adapters required for provision of speech teleservices, bearer and supplementary services.

-4.2.21 IMT-2000
+4.2.31 IMT-2000

-International Mobile Telecommunications-2000 (IMT-2000) as specified by ITU-R Recommendation M.1457-13 [8].
+International Mobile Telecommunications-2000 (IMT-2000) as specified by ITU-R Recommendation M.1457-14 [9].